Your Gay Husband Tip of the Day :

 Remember these veggies will not only be good for you, but they make GREAT Hostess gifts as well.

-I hope this inspires you to start your garden from seed.
-For directions on "how to" start seeds click here.
+"how to" start seeds click here.
 I will keep you up to date as the season warms up and my garden grows,

 Til Later,